 How to Paint Over Dark Walls Without Six Coats

 The trick: Bristol, Dulux, Wattyl and Inspirations Paint will all tint your undercoat for free if you ask.
-A grey-tinted primer (50% grey) does the heavy lifting in one coat, and then you only need 2 coats of your finish colour on top.
+A grey-tinted primer (50% grey or 50% of your final colour) does the heavy lifting in one coat, and then you only need 2 coats of your finish colour on top.
 Total: 3 coats vs 6.
 Half the paint, half the time, half the labour.
+I’ve done a few of these now — the dark-to-light reversal was a constant job during the late 2010s feature-wall craze, and again from 2023 onwards as everyone painted those Domino and Vivid White feature walls back to neutral cream.
+The pattern is identical every time.

 What you’ll need